 We knock eggs

 I don’t know where this comes from, but knocking eggs is a symbol of Easter in Romania.
 The eggs must be boiled and painted otherwise it brings bad luck, especially if they are not boiled :).
-The ritual goes pretty much like this: One person has to keep the egg in his hand and wait while the other will kick the passive egg with its own.
-The person who prepares to strike must say: “Jesus has risen” and the other one must answer: “He has risen indeed”.
-After this ritual, begins the fight.
-The loser has to eat the egg while the winner has to continue until everyone gets bored.
+The ritual goes pretty much like this: One person has to keep the egg in his hand and wait while the other will kick the passive egg with his own.
+The person who prepares to strike must say “Jesus has risen” and the other one must answer “He has risen indeed”.
+After knocking the eggs, the loser has to eat his broken egg while the winner has to continue until everyone gets bored.
 And so, we end up eating many more eggs than we should, getting directly to the point 3.

 We buy new clothes

-Under communism, shopping was not so popular; shops were rare (As far as I remember, there were 2 clothing stores in our town) and fashion was a very strange thing.
+Under communism, shopping was not so popular in Romania – the shops were so rare (as far as I remember, there were 2 clothing stores in our town) and fashion was a very strange thing.
 I was crazy of joy when someone, a friend or a relative, who had been abroad, was coming (usually from Germany) with those huge magazines with beautifully dressed women.
 It’s a shame I don’t remember their name, as they have been guided my life like a bible.
 Anyways, you can imagine that now I do my best to make up for all that lost time!

 We all gain weight during Easter

 I have never heard in my life of another nation so greedy when it comes to food.
 Did you know that during Easter or Christmas, hospitals in Romania are full of people who ate too much?
 Not to mention the news!
 All the reporters are in hospitals and all the Romanian channels release news about how much do we spend in supermarkets, how many tons of meat have been eaten, and so on.

 The wrong meaning of “denia”

-All the Romanian kids and teenagers who are usually not allowed to go out and stay too late tell their parents that they go to “denia”, but in fact, none of them goes.
+All the Romanian kids and teenagers, who are usually not allowed to go out or stay too late, tell their parents that they go to the “denia”, but in fact, none of them goes.
 This is the best excuse when they want to justify any delay.
 The truth is that they are all going to parties planned long ago or they spend the night in bars and clubs.
-You would be surprised to see how organized they are in order to plan these parties and believe me, I was one of them once.
+You would be surprised to see how organized they are when it comes to planning all these parties, and believe me, I was one of them once.

 The Passion Week